VRClassNUAC14/NAUC_VR_Class/README.md

 - Add a face
 - Add color: https://youtube.com/shorts/mJ2y-eNDTxY?si=_dYi70ktqydniQac

-## Session 2: Living Room 1: Build a Living Room
+## Lesson 2: Living Room 1: Build a Living Room
 Using Unity's Create With VR project, we are going to design a living room.

 Starting with Assets/Scenes/Create-with-VR-Startr-Scene.unity, have the student open the scene and save it with their name: